 ALL MassTrails grant proposals MUST be submitted ONLINE.
 Click on "Apply for a MassTrails Grant Online" under Key Actions below.

 MassTrails Grant Documents:

 MassTrails Grant Application Template (all proposals must be submitted online)

-MassTrails Grant Application Budget and Timeline Worksheet (*Note that there are 3 tabs on this spreadsheet - ALL 3 should be filled out)
+MassTrails Budget and Timeline Worksheet (*Note that there are 2 tabs on this worksheet - BOTH should be filled out)